gene-kira/windows-mac/README.md

 Breakthrough    Needle in the hay stack-6-   it will lock down the system :]   12-4-2025 3:35 pm

 Breakthrough   Mirror engine MirrorDefense and MirrorHook tech  12-5-2025 11:04 am

+Today we have made our first fully automated Borg Research 3  12-8-2025 11:36 am